-As one of the largest museums in the world, the Louvre Museum stores around 35 thousand objects and it welcomes 10 million visitors each year.
-It used to be the castle of the French kings and even once be the prison.
-Now it houses a great number of artworks are from all over the world and its collection includes paintings, statues, and many others from Egyptian, Etruscan, Greek, Near Eastern, and Islamic cultures.
+As one of the largest museums in the world, the Louvre Museum holds around 35 thousand objects and it welcomes 10 million visitors each year.
+Previously, it was the castle of the French kings and even once the prison.
+Now it houses a great number of artworks are from all over the world and its collection includes paintings, statues, and many other pieces from Egyptian, Etruscan, Greek, Near Eastern, and Islamic cultures.

-It is my fifth time to visit the Louvre but I never get bored with it.
-The Louvre is so immense that I cannot appreciate all the master pieces in just one time.
-To have an efficient tour, let's follow my steps to see how we can save our time to get the best of it.
+Although I have visited the Louvre many times, I never get bored with it.
+The Louvre is so immense that you can't possibly appreciate all the master pieces in just one day.
+To have an efficient tour, follow my steps to see how you can save time and get the best experience.

 For transportation, take the metro line 1 to Palais-Royal–Musée du Louvre station.
-You can follow a small board with a Louvre icon and then find the direction.
+You can follow a small sign with a Louvre icon on it and then find the direction.
 Or you can get out at the exit 5.
 We recommend you to leave the station here because there is a very brilliant artwork "Le Kiosque des noctambules (2000)" by a French artist, Jean-Michel Othoniel.
-It awakens your aesthetic sense from the beginning.
+It awakens your aesthetic sense right from the start.

-Go out the station and go straight to the crossway.
-You can see the Louvre at your left hand side from a block away.
+Exit the station and go straight to the crossway.
+You can see the Louvre on your left from a block away.

 If you see a long line waiting for entrance, do not go for it.
 A small arch (Arc de Triomphe du Carrousel) hides a secret entrance.
 Even if you need to wait in line from this entrance, at least you do not need to suffer from the hot or cold weather in different seasons.

-In the basement, you can see an upside down pyramid.
-It is another perfect shooting spot.
-Besides, the Louvre provides free cloakroom to set aside your heavy coats and bags.
-To secure your safety, it is required to check every baggage.
+In the basement, you can see an upside down pyramid, another perfect photo spot.
+The Louvre provides free cloakroom to set aside your heavy coats and bags.
+To secure your safety, it is required to check all baggage.

-We can rent an audio guide which is a Nintendo 3DS.
+You can rent an audio guide which is a Nintendo 3DS.
 To our surprise, we can appreciate the arts with vocal explanations from masters and with photos.
-The rent for each set is 5€ and 3€ for people under 26.
+To rent a set it is 5€ or 3€ for people under 26.

 Our first stop (room 10) is at the Gabrielle d'Estrées and Her Sister.
-This can be shocking for Asian tourists to see the misteress of King Henri IV, Gabrielle d'entrées, whose nipple is pinched by her sister.
+To see the misteress of King Henri IV, Gabrielle d'entrées, have her nipple pinched by her sister, can be shocking for some Asian tourists.